Chronic Pelvic Pain/Pelvic Congestion Syndrome Q & A

 Pelvic Congestion Syndrome (PCS) is a debilitating medical condition, affecting the lives of over 10 million American women.
 It is often caused by dilated ovarian veins.
 Those affected often suffer for years until the source of the pain is identified by a qualified physician who understands the condition and can treat it.

 The most common cause of pelvic congestion syndrome is dilated ovarian veins.
 Increased blood flow in the pelvis during pregnancy can cause the veins to become dilated, and develop varicosities, leading to excess blood to backup and pool the veins.
-This pooling can lead to a feeling of heaviness, pressure, and pain.
-This pain can be extreme and debilatating in some cases.
+This pooling can lead to a feeling of heaviness, pressure and pain.
+This pain can be extreme and debilitating in some cases.